+This is a limited run pre order now at the Facebook shop.
 The 18×24″ print of ‘Blue Girl’.
 A blue haired girl passing some classic graffiti pieces on her sweet bike.
 The $100.00 print is 18 inches by 24 inches.
 Signed by Alex Feliciano and ready to frame.
 Order now to get your print in time for Christmas.
 Now go to my FaceBook shop here to order.
 This piece is a a watercolor and acrylic on 140lb cold press paper.
 I had it up at the sis + moons in Alpharetta.
 I want to give you a chance to get a …

 A green couch with pale vines is the setting for a sore foot.
 Press a fingertip between balls of the feet.
 This is a framed painting up cycled from an older painting available now a sis + moons in Alpharetta, Ga 30009.

+Halloween is coming and way to quickly.
+I’m trying to get this giant cardboard monster built and I’m going to be cutting it really close.
+Cardboard scales instead of fur for this Kukeri inspired monster.
 After the drawing and thinking and drawing.
 I started out with a pool noodle spine and some graduated cardboard disks.
 Four strings run down each side and through the disks, now I can pull on a string and the head will tilt down in that direction.
 Now to cut lots of scales and bits to be the covering, kinda like fur.
-After that, the whole thing goes on my head and it’s time to work out the vest and shoulder support.
+After that, the whole …

+More than once one of the six art instructors at NWSA would say ‘Draw from life, it’s the best teacher’, yep they where/are right.
 Figure drawings are the thing people singles out for praise when they are look thought your sketchbook, ‘did you draw that, so talented’, nope that is just practice.
 So practice drawing hands and feet, draw strangers on the bus, and in bars (creepy).
 If you feel weird drawing strangers for free come to the figure drawing event.
 Alpharetta has a bimonthly figure drawing/painting event.
 Search FB for… ‘alpharetta figure drawing/painting group’.
-I will see you there.
+I will see you there. …

 Ink supplies are out on the first day of October (inktober).
 Doodles to start the motivation for a month full of drawings.